This post may contain affiliate links.

 Port Douglas is a small, beautifully located, resort town around 1 hour north of Cairns by car.
 It is an incredibly popular destination for all kinds of travellers and tourists, and for good reason.

 People visit Port Douglas for our tropical climate, unspoilt, natural beach and to take trips to the Great Barrier Reef and the Daintree Rainforest.
+Most of these tours will pick you up from your Port Douglas accommodation.

 Those are the big draws but there are loads of other attractions and things to do in the Port Douglas area, paid and natural.
+Don’t forget to take a trip up to the Tablelands, the Port Douglas hinterland is very beautiful.

 Port Douglas also offers visitors some great dining opportunities, plenty of places for children to play, and a changing scene of local festivals and events.
+If you sign up for our Port Douglas only mailing list, we’ll send you our restaurant guide.
+Do that below.

 I should particularly mention Port Douglas Carnivale which is held in May every year (not 2020, but it’s back for 2023).
 Our family has been very fond of Carnivale’s Seafood Festival and the retro family street parade, this year the Spiegel Tent and longest lunch is back and we’ll be checking that out!